File a Grievance

 How Do I File A Grievance?

 The first step in filing a grievance is to complete a grievance form through our online submission system.
-The forms are also available in pdf format: English or Spanish.
+The forms are also available in pdf format: English or Spanish to mail or fax to:

 State Bar of Texas